Bankoleabayomi/Floclib/README.md

-# floclab
+# Floclab

 FlocLab — a lightweight, local-first Python toolkit for analyzing flocculation image feature data.
-It computes Aggregate Size Distribution (ASD) and Beta, fits aggregation/breakage coefficients (Ka, Kb) using PSO + NLS, and simulates CSTR retention time (T).
-Designed for reproducible, offline use with feature tables exported from segmentation tools.
+It computes Aggregate Size Distribution (ASD) to derive the Power Law Slope (Beta), fits aggregation/breakage coefficients (Ka, Kb) using Swarm Intelligence (SI) + NLS, and simulates the Total Hydraulic Retention Time (THRT) for an array of treatment efficiency and Completely Stirred Tank Reactor (CSTR) in series - Chambers-in-Series.
+Floclab is designed for reproducible, offline use with feature tables exported from segmentation tools.

 ---